alessiorubicini/SwiftSessions/README.md

 ## Overview

+### Programming Styles
-This library offers two distinct styles for managing session types in Swift:
+This library offers two distinct styles for managing session types:
 - **Continuation with Closures**: closures are used to handle the next steps after sending or receiving a message.
 This approach makes the flow of logic explicit and easy to follow within the closure context.
 It's particularly useful for straightforward communication sequences.

     ```swift